Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 **Gene Knockout Analysis**: To simulate the impact of gene deletions or knockouts on metabolism, and identify potential targets for metabolic engineering or synthetic biology.

 ## Results and Findings (Preliminary Simulations):
-Biomass Yield: Preliminary FBA simulations have shown that P. putida KT2440 has a high biomass yield when grown on glucose, with optimized pathways for carbon source assimilation.<br/>
+Biomass Yield: Preliminary FBA simulations have shown that P. putida KT2440 has a high Malonyl-CoA yield when grown on glucose, with optimized pathways for carbon source assimilation.<br/>
-Carbon Flux Distribution: The flux through the TCA cycle and glycolysis was predicted to be optimized for maximal energy production under aerobic conditions.

 ## Limitations and Future Work:
 ### Limitations:
 Incomplete Genome Annotation: Some pathways may still lack detailed annotation due to incomplete genome data.
 Simplified Assumptions: Some assumptions, such as reaction constraints and compartmentalization, may limit the model's accuracy in simulating complex physiological conditions.
-Regulatory Mechanisms: The model currently lacks detailed regulatory information, such as transcriptional control or feedback inhibition mechanisms.
+Simplified Transport Reactions: Errors or omissions in transport reactions can misrepresent metabolite exchange across compartments.
+Some transporters may have been assigned incorrect stoichiometry or directionality, affecting intracellular flux distributions.
+Lack of explicit transport mechanisms for cofactors (e.g., NADH, ATP) may lead to unrealistic energy balance.
+Assumptions in Reaction Constraints: Some reactions may have been constrained arbitrarily, which could lead to inaccurate flux predictions.
+Reversibility constraints may not reflect physiological reality, impacting metabolic feasibility.

 ### Future Work:
-Pathway Refinement: Future work will focus on refining the aromatic degradation and organic acid production pathways based on experimental data.
+Pathway Refinement: Future work will focus on refining the aromatic degradation, Fatty Acid and organic acid production pathways.
 Incorporation of Regulatory Elements: The addition of regulatory mechanisms for better simulation of metabolic control in response to environmental cues.

 References: